Bodacious/bodacious.github.com/_posts/2013-06-03-how-to-meditate.md

 ---
 layout: post
 title: "How To Meditate"
 description: "Meditation has gained a much larger, mainstream following in recent years, and with good reason.
-What was previously considered an esoteric, eastern, mystical practice, or something for "hippies", is proving to be a very powerful tool for improving physical health, emotional health, mood, mental performance and even sporting performance!"
+What was previously considered an esoteric, eastern, mystical practice, or something for \"hippies\", is proving to be a very powerful tool for improving physical health, emotional health, mood, mental performance and even sporting performance!"
 location: "Edinburgh, Scotland"
+tags: [meditation, relaxation, stress, mindfulness, concentration]
 category: meditation
-tags: [meditation, relaxation, stress, mindfulness, concentration]
 ---

 Meditation has gained a much larger, mainstream following in recent years, and with good reason.
 What was previously considered an esoteric, *eastern*, mystical practice, or something for "hippies", is proving to be a very powerful tool for improving physical health, emotional health, mood, mental performance and even sporting performance!